Overview

 - have access to a repertoire of meaningful approaches that have been intentionally developed for the interpretation of students' learning performances

-- be aware of contextual influences on their practice, the limitations of their own interpretations and judgments, and the ethical and practical implications of the way they conduct grading.
+- be aware of contextual influences on their practice, the limitations of their own interpretations and judgements and the ethical and practical implications of the way they conduct grading.

-When planning an assessment-as-learning paradigm, you should consider the questions "When should I use grading?" and "How should I interpret learning, in this course?"
+When planning an assessment-as-learning paradigm, you should consider the questions "When should I use grading?" and "How should I interpret learning?"
 Ought students' learning products and performances to be graded at all?
-Consider Alverno College's assessment-as-learning process—see the bottom of the Strategies section of this page.
-Do you want to implement something similar instead, scaling it to meet the requirements of your suite of assessments?

 - inclusive assessment